andysign/for-daniel/README.md

 ![add2](screenshot-07.jpg)

+You can also remove other people if you are white listed but you can't remove yourself (this is also to avoid the unwanted scenario where there is no one left and therefore can't add anyone anymore).

 ## The Token: Transfer Tokens

 In order to transfer and so on, find the *token* contract address and connect the ABI to address using At Address.
 Then you can send with transfer: